Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Stochastic Gradient MCMC for Crossed Mixed Effects Models

 where $\psi^{(t)} \sim N(0, \Ecal_t)$, and $\big\{\vartheta_k^{(t)}:k=1,\ldots,m\big\}$ is a length-$m$ Markov chain drawn from $\pi(\vartheta\mid\theta^{(t)},X_n)$.
 The original extended SGLD Algorithm S1 in \citet{song2020extended} has included an extra importance resampling step and a correction term to \eqref{exsgld} to ensure that $\big\{\vartheta_k^{(t)}:k=1,\ldots,m\big\}$ are drawn from the posterior distribution of $\vartheta$ conditioning on $\theta^{(t)}$ and the expanded $N/n$-replicate of subset $X_n$.
 We find that this step can be skipped in implementation and will justify this in our theory in Section \ref{sec:theorem}.

 To handle the missing data in crossed mixed effects models, we propose the pigeonhole SGLD algorithm (PSGLD), named in a similar fashion to the frequentist method of pigeonhole bootstrap in \citet{owen2007pigeonhole}.
-The pigeonhole SGLD algorithm adapts the extended SGLD in \citet{song2020extended} by treating the row and column effects of the selected subset data at each iteration as latent variables, i.e., $\vartheta=(\alphab_n^{\top}, \betab_n^{\top})^{\top}=(\alpha_{s_i},\ldots, \alpha_{s_r},\beta_{q_1},\ldots, \beta_{q_c})^{\top}$.
-In the $t$th iteration, the gradient of subset log-posterior $\nabla_{\theta} \log \pi \big(\theta \mid \Yb_{n}^{(t)}\big)$ is approximated by first drawing $(\alphab_n, \betab_n)$ conditional on $\Yb_n^{(t)},\theta^{(t)}$ and then taking the empirical expectation similar to \eqref{exsgld}, which does not require the calculation of the intractable inverse covariance matrix for the subset data $\Yb_n^{(t)}$.
-When the random effects and error terms are normally distributed as in \eqref{eq:normalre} and assigned the conjugate prior distributions as in \eqref{eq:prior}, the conditional posterior distribution for each component of $(\alphab_n, \betab_n)$ is also normal, and hence we sample each row effect and each column effect from its conditional posterior given the others and run a short Markov chain using the Gibbs sampler.
-Then we update $\theta$ by averaging over the gradient of log-posterior distributions of $\theta$ conditional on the latent variables $(\alphab_n, \betab_n)$ and the subset data $\Yb_n$.
+The pigeonhole SGLD algorithm adapts the extended SGLD in \citet{song2020extended} by treating the row and column effects of the selected subset of data at each iteration as the latent variables, i.e., $\vartheta=(\alphab_n^{\top}, \betab_n^{\top})^{\top}=(\alpha_{s_i},\ldots, \alpha_{s_r},\beta_{q_1},\ldots, \beta_{q_c})^{\top}$.
+In the $t$th iteration, the gradient of the subset log-posterior $\nabla_{\theta} \log \pi \big(\theta \mid \Yb_{n}^{(t)}\big)$ is approximated by first drawing $(\alphab_n, \betab_n)$ conditional on $\Yb_n^{(t)},\theta^{(t)}$ and then taking the empirical expectation similar to \eqref{exsgld}, which does not require the calculation of the intractable inverse covariance matrix for the subset of data $\Yb_n^{(t)}$.
+When the random effects and error terms are normally distributed as in \eqref{eq:normalre} and assigned the conjugate priors as in \eqref{eq:prior}, the conditional posterior distribution for each component of $(\alphab_n, \betab_n)$ is also normal, and hence we sample each row and column effect from its conditional posterior given the others and run a short Markov chain using the Gibbs sampler.
+Then we update $\theta$ by averaging over the gradient of log-posterior distributions of $\theta$ conditional on the latent variables $(\alphab_n, \betab_n)$ and the subset of data $\Yb_n$.
 We summarize the pigeonhole SGLD algorithm for large crossed mixed effects models in Algorithm \ref{algo:pigeonhole SGLD}.
 The exact formulas of gradients in equation \eqref{eq:PSGLD} of Algorithm \ref{algo:pigeonhole SGLD} are provided in Section S2 of the Supplementary Material.